Insights on cybersecurity, architecture, and engineering

 Read more →AI is being described as a fundamental transformation of the security landscape.
 Some of that is true.
 Most of the important parts aren't.

-Read more →We've known for decades that humans make mistakes at a predictable, stable rate.
+Read more →Humans make mistakes at a predictable rate.
 Security is one of the last domains still designing systems that require perfect behavior.

 Read more →MFA was supposed to end credential theft.
 It didn't.
 Understanding why reveals the architectural mistake we keep making.